-Common Mistakes Made On Match.com Profiles: Too Many Photos, Incomplete Bios And More
+Common Mistakes Made On Match.com Profiles: Too Many Photos, Incomplete Bios, Bad Usernames And More

 As messy, difficult and vague dating is, online dating is even more challenging.
 Lack of proper etiquette, laziness, ease of setting up a profile, unclear reasons for signing up (lonely, play games, vanity, boredom etc.) has given online dating an unfair shake.
 With that said, Match.com the dinosaur of dating sites/apps has muddied the waters even more with a laundry list of questions and preferences.

 On the spectrum of dating sites and apps you have two types of dating sites and apps: Easy set up, easy viewing and easy messaging (think Bumble, Tinder etc.).
 On the other side you have apps/sites that focus more so on profiles and less so on just photos: Match.com, Coffee Meets Bagel etc. Both have their pros and cons but Match definitely is one of the more confusing and error prone out there.
 (Check out my gender ratio charts for Match.com)

 No other app aside from eHarmony is so intrusive when it comes to bombarding you with questions.
 Is knowing someone’s favorite baseball team really that much of a deal-breaker?
 How many times to people state there body-types are athletic/toned or slender when they are actually more like average or curvy?
 What other app asks for income?
 Who uploads 22 photos to their online dating profile? (by the way, you only need 4–6 photos, advice on what to choose and what to avoid, read this).
 What is your sign?
 Who does that?
 Match.com.
 For advice on how to craft your online dating profile, check out this guide.